 What is the maximum age of a dog you will allow into your program?

-What kinds of breeds does MWAM allow?
+What kinds of breeds does Mutts with a Mission allow?

 What happens when we graduate as a team?
 Am I finished with your program?